 Trinetreshwar is an ancient temple in the village of Tarnetar.
 The temple is no less than an ornament from the time of the Gujarat Pratihar rule.
 The temple is the attribute of the Pratihar reign and hence is quite significant to people of the village.
 The designs sculpted on the temple are extraordinary and attract a lot of people, eventually leading to boosted tourism in the village.

 Attend one of the most fun and unique fairs of the state of Gujarat known as Tarnetar Mela.
 People from around the state come to experience the fair and enjoy the culture of the state.

 To reach Tarnetar, you will need to cover a total distance of about 1,070, 1,414, 2,259, 1,639 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here are the details on how you can travel to Tarnetar by the following means of transport.

-By Air.
-The nearest airport is in Rajkot of the same name with IATA code (RAJ) which is 90 km from Tarnetar and the nearest international airport is in Ahmedabad, that is Sardar Vallabh Bhai International Airport which is situated 200 km from the village.
+The nearest airport is in Rajkot Airport (RAJ) which is 90 km from Tarnetar and the nearest international airport is Sardar Vallabhbhai Patel International Airport (AMD), Ahmedabad, that is situated 200 km from the village.
 Both the airports receive direct and connecting flights from all parts of the country hence travelling by air will not be problematic at all.
 From the airport, you will need to continue your journey by some public transport.